Efficient Coke Management in Industrial Furnaces: Decoking and Spalling Strategies

 2. Visbreaker furnaces: These furnaces are designed to reduce the viscosity of the crude oil, but in doing so, they also increase the risk of coke formation due to elevated coil outlet temperatures (COT).
 Typical temperatures in these systems range from 750°F to 800°F.

-3. Cracking and Delayed Coking Furnaces: The heavy hydrocarbons in the furnaces are decomposed into lighter products.
+3. Cracking and delayed coking Furnaces: The heavy hydrocarbons in the furnaces are decomposed into lighter products.
 However, the high temperatures required to achieve this decomposition generate large amounts of coke, which must be removed regularly to avoid clogging the tubes.

-4. High Vacuum Furnaces: Used to distill heavy crudes under vacuum conditions, they are prone to coke formation due to the heavy compounds in the crude.
+4. High vacuum furnaces: Used to distill heavy crudes under vacuum conditions, they are prone to coke formation due to the heavy compounds in the crude.
 Despite operating at lower temperatures, coke build-up in the tubes is common, affecting furnace efficiency and requiring frequent decoking to maintain optimum performance.

 5. Transfer lines: During the process of transporting crude oil and by-products through the plant, ovens and hot product transfer lines accumulate coke, reducing efficiency or even blocking the flow.